ogobrecht/plex/README.md

   p_app_original_ids         IN BOOLEAN DEFAULT FALSE, -- Include original workspace id, application id and component ids. p_app_packaged_app_mapping IN BOOLEAN DEFAULT FALSE, -- Include mapping between the application and packaged application if it exists.

-  p_include_object_ddl       IN BOOLEAN DEFAULT TRUE,  -- Include DDL of current user/schema objects and their grants. p_object_prefix            IN VARCHAR2 DEFAULT NULL, -- Filter the schema objects with the provided object prefix.
+  p_include_object_ddl       IN BOOLEAN DEFAULT TRUE,  -- Include DDL of current user/schema and its objects. p_object_prefix            IN VARCHAR2 DEFAULT NULL, -- Filter the schema objects with the provided object prefix.

   p_include_data             IN BOOLEAN DEFAULT FALSE, -- Include CSV data of each table. p_data_max_rows            IN NUMBER DEFAULT 1000,   -- Maximal number of rows per table.

-  p_debug                    BOOLEAN DEFAULT FALSE     -- Generate debug_log.md in the root of the zip file.
+  p_debug                    IN BOOLEAN DEFAULT FALSE  -- Generate plex_backapp_log.md in the root of the zip file.
 ) RETURN BLOB;
 ```